 Sacred Groves is not affiliated with any particular religion.
 The events here include elements of ritual from earth-based spiritual traditions in North America, Africa and pre-Christian Europe.
 They have been inspired by mentors like Sobonfu Some, Joanna Macy, Starhawk, our relationship with Mother Earth, and co-creative community-based drumming and ritual groups dedicated to re-connecting with Mother Earth.

-Events at Sacred Groves are most often co-facilitated by owner-director Therese Charvet, with her partner Tere Carranza.
+Events at Sacred Groves are most often co-facilitated by owner-director Thérèse Charvet, with her partner Tere Carranza.
 To read more about them, click here.
-Other wonderful teachers and facilitators come to the Groves occasionally to share their gifts too.
 Activities at Sacred Groves occur in the natural setting of 10 acres of Pacific Northwest rainforest.